jkoschma/genexplain-platform/docs/source/Popular_Functions.md

 ![](media/beaa3d359ca060c9808f9471bbf3c160.png)

-Input genes: Enter the set of genes or a gene table to extract transcription start sites (TSSs).
+**Input genes:** Enter the set of genes or a gene table to extract transcription start sites (TSSs).

-CAGE TSS database: Specify the path of the Fantom database.
+**CAGE TSS database:** Specify the path of the Fantom database.

-Cell/Tissue condition: Once you specify the database, select the cells/tissues for which you want to create the promoter track from the drop-down menu.
+**Cell/Tissue condition:** Once you specify the database, select the cells/tissues for which you want to create the promoter track from the drop-down menu.

-From/To**:** Specify the promoter length relative to the TSS; by default the promoter length is from -1000 to +100 bp
+**From/To-** Specify the promoter length relative to the TSS; by default the promoter length is from -1000 to +100 bp

-TSS selection: The TSS should be selected if there are multiple TSS.
+**TSS selection:** The TSS should be selected if there are multiple TSS.
 By default the most active site is considered as TSS.

-Substitute default: By default this box is unchecked.
+**Substitute default:** By default this box is unchecked.
 If checked it will substitute the gene promoter by default, if the promoter is missing in the selected condition.

-Output path: Define the output file name and path in the tree area where you wish to save the Fantom5 promoter track.
+**Output path:** Define the output file name and path in the tree area where you wish to save the Fantom5 promoter track.

 For example: